tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 Everything was going better than expected.
 I was on track to transfer to a four year college that was nearby this time, though it only offered a half scholarship, but couple that with some loans, a grant, and FAFSA.
 I was ready to go.

-My boyfriend was even supportive, and it even seemed as if my dad was coming around.
+My boyfriend was incredibly supportive, and it even seemed as if my dad was coming around.
 He showered more regularly, worked more consistently, and even started drinking less.

 This was my ticket I thought.